The resurrection of commerce is happening all around us.

 Image from Statista

 Predictions about the future don’t come with probabilities or precise timelines.
 But the creative destruction happening in retail presents both threats and opportunities, the likes of which merchants have never seen before.

-You don’t have to seize every trend vying to shape 2020 and beyond.
 What your customers do expect is that you’ll meet them where they are, providing a valuable customer experience regardless of whether it comes offline, via voice, or the expectation that you operate in eco-friendly ways.

 Nothing is for certain.
 But when one channel, device, or big idea in commerce becomes obsolete, expect another to emerge in its place.
 Retail death loses its sting when merchants realize they can be reborn.

 This article was originally published by our friends at Shopify Plus.